niloy/blog/src/articles/stasig.md

 If you are reading this, it means my blog is online again, created with HTML/CSS & Javascript *only*.
 The source code of Stasig has been hosted on [Github](https://github.com/niloy/stasig).
-The raw files of my blog have also been on hosted [here](https://github.com/niloy/blog).
+The raw files of my blog have also been hosted [here](https://github.com/niloy/blog).
 Of course, hosting your blog files on Github gives you free version control, something that CMS like Wordpress would never be able to match ;).
 Feel free to check them out and leave your comments.